 The Karreveld Castle is a 16th-century castle and one of the castles closest to Brussels.
 As is the case with many castles in Belgium, the name of the castle refers to the origins of the domain.
 In this case – from the 13th century onwards – the site was used to collect clay for making bricks.

 The current castle was built around the 16th century and was owned by various notable families.
-In the 19th century as the city of Brussels was in the midst of a large urban expansion, new plans were made for a boulevard which was to cut straight through the castle.
+In the 19th century as the city of Brussels was in the midst of a large urban expansion, new plans were made for a boulevard that was to cut straight through the castle.

 After WWI it was clear that the intended expansion would not take place and the commune of Molenbeek bought the – now largely derelict – castle.
 The commune conducted large-scale restoration on the building and turned the domain into a public park.
-To this day it is a perfect place for a leisurely picnic during a
+To this day it is a perfect place for a leisurely picnic during a weekend in Brussels.

 – Grounds can be visited (free)